jwyce/linear-jira-sync/README.md

 # Linear-Jira Synchronization

-This is a simple service that synchronizes Jira issues with Linear via cron job every 12 hours.
+This is a simple service that synchronizes Jira issues with Linear via a cron job every 12 hours.

 ## Setup